The Spanish Version of the 'Phases of Team Development' -- 'Fases del Desarrollo del Equipo' -- Now Available

 black_spacer_lr_sq_v3

-For permission requests to use the 'Fases del Desarrollo del Equipo' visual, contact Scott M. Graffius.
+For permission requests to use Graffius' 'Fases del Desarrollo del Equipo' visual, contact Scott M. Graffius in English.
+If your request is approved, Graffius will give you an authorization/license and, if applicable, high-resolution file(s) of the visual.

 Scott M Graffius - Phases of Team Development - Spanish - Tablet - v21102207 LR SQ